sofean-mso/PatentPhraseEmbedding/README.md

 **Model Training**

 We used the Word2vec implementation in Gensim (https:// radimrehurek.com/gensim/) with a few modifications.
 We found that skip-gram with negative sampling loss (n = 15) performed best.
-We used 100-dimensional embeddings, a learning rate of 0.01 decreasing to 0.0001 in 30 epochs, window set to 10, and a minimum word/phrase count set to 5.
+We used 100-dimensional embeddings, a learning rate is 0.01,  epochs = 30, window is set to 10, and a minimum word/phrase count is set to 5.

 The Embeddings model is availabel on Kaggle https://www.kaggle.com/darshmso/w2vec-patent-domain